GenomeDK/genomedk-docs/content/getting-started.rst

 .. note::

-    A node can be shared by more users, so you should always take extra care in requesting to correct amount of resources (nodes, cores and memory).
+    A node can be shared by multiple users, so you should always take extra care in requesting to correct amount of resources (nodes, cores and memory).
 There is no reason to occupy an entire node if you are only using a single core and a few gigabytes of memory.
 Always make sure to utillize the resources on the requested nodes efficiently.

 To get an overview of the available partitions: